ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/standup meeting - questions.md

 ## Other questions....

+- You need to prepare for a talent show, what do you do?
 - Beach holiday or ski trip?
 - What would your superpower be and why?
 - If you had to move to another country, which one would you choose?